 Marvel At The Dali Museum

 Just north of Girona is Figueres, the town where renowned surrealist Salvador Dali was born.
 In the town is a weird and wonderful museum dedicated to its homegrown artist, complete with interactive exhibits, sketches, and films that will give art lovers a bit more insight into one of history’s most famous artists.
-Just north of Girona, the local Renfe train will have you in Figueres in 30 minutes, plus a 12-minute walk from the station—which is ideal to work off all the cheese and jamón you scoffed that morning.
+A Eurail pass will allow you to hop onto the local Renfe train, which will have you in Figueres in 30 minutes, plus a 12-minute walk from the station—which is ideal to work off all the cheese and jamón you scoffed that morning.

 Go Day drinking In The Town Square